SAML-Toolkits/ruby-saml/README.md

 **Important:** This libary does not support the IdP-side of SAML authentication, such as creating SAML Response messages to assert a user's identity.

-A Rails 4 reference implemenation is avaiable at the [Ruby SAML Demo Project](https://github.com/saml-toolkits/ruby-saml-example).
+A Rails 4 reference implementation is available at the [Ruby SAML Demo Project](https://github.com/saml-toolkits/ruby-saml-example).

 ### Vulnerability Reporting